A commitment to brain health awareness

 - Topics that demonstrate the interconnectedness of the brain and the heart and their role in health and well-being.

-Agenda
+2025 Agenda

-All the talks will include French subtitles.
+All the talks included French subtitles.

 ❋ 1:00 p.m. ❋